la-team/light-admin/README.md

 ```

 Voila!
-You have a brand new Light Admin back-end configured.
+You have a brand new LightAdmin back-end configured.

 ## Check Out and Build from Source